CostiCatargiu/Yolov12_WeaponDetection/Readme.md

 3. The loss-side knobs (TAL `top-k`, score/IoU exponents, clipping ceilings, curriculum α's) are all read from the hyperparameter file in Step 5, so you don't hard-code them here.

 > ⚠️ **Editable install recommended.** If Ultralytics is installed as a normal package, edits live inside `site-packages`.
 Prefer `pip install -e .` on a local Ultralytics checkout so your edits are version-controlled and survive reinstalls.
+>
+> 🕐 **The curriculum needs the epoch budget.** A1 and A3 both interpolate over *T*.
+Make sure the trainer passes the configured `epochs` value into the loss — not the number of epochs actually run.

 </details>